InFish is a professional network to raise the profile of inland fish to inform policy, advance conservation, and promote sustainable fisheries.

 - University of Wisconsin, two postdoc opportunities in quantitative fisheries ecology and modeling.
 Start date: September 2024 – January 2025.
 Send materials to Kelly O’Ferrell (oferrell-at-wisc.edu).

-- SNAPP (Science for Nature and People Partnership) 2024 Request for expert team proposals – Accepting concept notes beginning 5 August 2024; open for full proposals 6 September 2024.
+- SNAPP (Science for Nature and People Partnership) 2024 Request for expert team proposals – accepting full proposals until 3 December 2024.

 - University of Vermont – Lake Champlain Post-Doc – Contact Jason Stockwell (jason.stockwell-at-uvm.edu) with questions.
 Pre-proposals due 30 November 2024.